gastg77/node-gbxremote/README.md

 Queries are sent to the server by calling `client.query(method, [params], [callback]);`

-**Queries before the connect event has been emitted will be ignored!**
+*Queries before the connect event has been emitted will be queued and sent on connect!*

 [See the full list of methods.](http://methods.xaseco.org/methodstmc.php)